storyblok/storyblok-astro/README.md

 });
 ```

-### Integration with Storyblok

-Additionally, please use `useStoryblok` on your Astro pages for story fetching.
+2. Additionally, please use `useStoryblok` on your Astro pages for story fetching.
 This replaces the previously used `useStoryblokApi` method.

 ```jsx
 //pages/[...slug].astro